xLorey/FluxLoader/docs/WritePlugin.md

 The FluxLoader plugin loading system includes the ability to load both server and client plugins.
 To work, you need to move your plugin in Jar format to the `plugins` folder in the game/server directory.

-Loading of plugins starts automatically when the server/client starts with information output to the logs.
+Loading of plugins starts automatically when the server/client starts with metadata output to the logs.

 Plugin Template: [GitHub](https://github.com/xLorey/FluxLoader-PluginTemplate)